AlgunFede/AlgunFede/README.md

 - 🌱 I’m currently learning **Backend Development.**

-<p>One of my biggest motivations is learn.
-That's why I began to train myself in a self-taught way in software development.
+<p>Learn is one of my biggest motivations.
+That's why I started to train myself in a self-taught way in software development.

 On my way, I learned technologies such as JavaAscript, React, Node.js, Express, MongoDB, Postman, Jest, etc.